Sarah-Earl/vault-writeup/README.md

 2. **Network Configuration**
    - Initially, the virtual machine was limited to LAN access, as confirmed by ping tests.
    - After adding a firewall rule to allow WAN connectivity, the virtual machine was able to update its packages and download the Vault package.
+   - The rule was created very openendedly to facilitate future projects on the InternalManagement network.

 ![Vault diagram](/assets/images/firewallrule1.png)